 - 2.16 In support of the preparation of the draft ITS and transport policies, KCC and MBC have jointly commissioned traffic modelling, using the existing Maidstone VISUM model, to assess the impact of alternative transport infrastructure options on Maidstone's transport network at a strategic level.
 VISUM assesses the impact of forecast demand for travel by car, commercial vehicle, bus and rail and aims to give a "big picture" output to inform strategic, rather than tactical, decisions. - 2.17 The model tests the impacts of highway improvements, bus service changes and other transport interventions to ascertain their impacts on Maidstone's highway network performance.
-It provides critical information on which to base future policy decision regarding capital investment and promotional activities. - 2.18 Three options for travel patterns within the Borough have been tested using the VISUM model relating to the period covered by the Local Plan, up to 2031, as follows: - 2031 Do Minimum (DM) forecast.
-This models the situation in 2031 based on the impacts on the existing transport network (plus 'committed schemes') of an additional 17,831 houses, 151,000 m2 of employment, 12,100 m2 of retail space and the Bridges Gyratory Scheme built, but with no further actions taken in terms of network improvements.
-This provides the worst case scenario for the transport network in the future and is used as a benchmark for understanding the predicted impacts of two further transport schemes (tested in subsequent model runs) which may be implemented in the future. - 2031 The Highway Package (DS1): the impacts of new development as in DM above on the transport network which includes a range of small scale junction improvements and the development of the Leeds - Langley bypass. - 2031 The Sustainable Package (DS2): the impacts of new development as in DM above on the transport network which includes the implementation of a range of sustainable transport initiatives, including improved bus frequencies, a Linton Crossroads Park and Ride service and enhanced walking and cycling facilities.
+It provides important information on which to inform future policy decisions regarding capital investment and promotional activities. - 2.18 Five scenarios for travel patterns within the Borough have been tested using the VISUM model relating to the period covered by the Local Plan, up to 2031, as follows: - 2031 Do Minimum (DM) forecast.
+This models the situation in 2031 based on the impacts on the existing transport network (plus 'committed schemes') of an additional 17,381 houses, 151,000 m2 of employment, 12,100 m2 of retail space and the Bridges Gyratory Scheme built, but with no further actions taken in terms of network improvements.
+This provides the worst case scenario for the transport network in the future and is used as a benchmark for understanding the predicted impacts of two further transport schemes (tested in subsequent model runs) which may be implemented in the future. - 2031 The Highway Package (DS1): the impacts of new development as in DM above on the transport network which includes a range of small scale junction improvements and the development of the Leeds - Langley bypass.
+A list of the interventions for DS1 is attached at Appendix Three.